RandomityGuy/hxDatachannel/README.md

 - `haxelib install datachannel`

 # Usage
 The API closely mimics the WebRTC Browser API at [MDN WebRTC API Docs](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API).
+TURN servers are specified in the syntax provided at [libdatachannel](https://libdatachannel.org/pages/reference.html).
 More documentation is available in the form of commented code.
 ```haxe
 import datachannel.*;